What’s on HER mind this Valentine’s week? Romance!

 “Dear children, let us not love with words or tongue but with actions and in truth.” -1 John 3:18

 “I believe that unarmed truth and unconditional love will have the final word in reality.
-That is why right, temporarily defeated, is stronger than evil triumphant.” –Martin Luther King Kr.
+That is why right, temporarily defeated, is stronger than evil triumphant.
+Hatred confuses life; love harmonizes it.
+Hatred darkens life; love illuminates it.” – Martin Luther King Jr

 We have lots of DRY AUDIO from calls you can use to get topics started on your show!
 Login for instant ideas you can put on your show this week!